romain-sen/MAS-nuclear-wates/README.md

 - Prevent from merging red wastes
 - Add the deposit Zone
 - Add a global variable for the limit of wastes in hands
+- Ensure the mission is realizable by checking the number of green and yellow wastes (no waste left)

 ## Table of Contents

 1. [Project Introduction](#project-introduction)